 Visitors can use the frontend interface to manage their own preferences regarding what cookies to allow as well as specific banner notifications.
 This includes the ability to erase personal data using an opt-in confirmation email.

-One of the attractive elements of the GDPR plugin is the telemetry tracking feature.
+Unlike some WordPress GDPR plugins, one of the attractive elements of this particular tool is the telemetry tracking feature.
 This will show any data that is being sent to other sites outside of your own.
 The report will show what plugin, theme or file is responsible.

 GDPR Framework by Data443 is a great tool for managing personal data on a website.
 Not only will the plugin delete personal information automatically, but it can also be set to anonymize data as well.

 One of the highlights to GDPR Framework is the support it has for other plugins.
 This includes Gravity Forms, Contact Form 7, Formidable Forms, and WPML.

 You can even provide support for your WooCommerce website should you own an online store.

 If you’re curious as to what items on your site are utilizing data, GDPR Framework will provide a report on those elements.
 This is helpful if you’re not sure what plugins, themes, or files are accessing personal data.

 While not as popular as some of the others in this list, Complianz is a solid plugin with a great rating with its users.
 It has a lot of excellent features that place it among some of the best GDPR cookie plugins for WordPress.

 For one thing, the premium version comes with A/B testing for cookie banners.
 This lets you try out new layouts to find which has the best consent ratio, which may improve overall visitor engagement from the EU.

 In the free version, you can anonymize IP addresses when it comes to Google Analytics should you need it.
 It also will block cookies form external social media sites such as Facebook and Twitter.